citp/privacy-policy-historical/k/ki/kio/kiosked.com.md

-> *The following text is extracted and transformed from the kiosked.com privacy policy that was archived on 2017-12-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171220143505id_/http%3A//www.kiosked.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kiosked.com privacy policy that was archived on 2018-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180616182517id_/http%3A//www.kiosked.com/privacy-policy) for the most accurate reproduction.*

 # Kiosked | Kiosked Privacy Policy

-LAST UPDATED October 21th, 2015
+Kiosked Privacy Policy is under review due to General Data Protection Regulation, GDPR, and will be updated soon.
+In any privacy matters please contact Kiosked by email at [privacy@kiosked.com](mailto:privacy@kiosked.com).

 ### Privacy Policy in a nutshell